 The answer is YES.

-There are many other users -- teachers, school's admin staff, principal, third parties like food suppliers, stationery and books sellers, uniform sellers, and maybe a few more.
+There are many other users, including teachers, the school's admin staff, the principal, third parties like food suppliers, stationery and booksellers, uniform sellers, etc.

-We might not target or create solutions for all of them, but it is important to think of the entire ecosystem when we're thinking of users.
-Without this information, the solutions we create might be limiting in its impact.
+We might not target or create solutions for all of them, but it is important to consider the entire ecosystem when we think of users.
+Without this information, the solutions we create might have a limited impact.

-Most product managers limit themselves to the most obvious user personas and never think of other users in the picture.
+Most product managers limit themselves to the most apparent user personas and never think of other users in the picture.

-The next time you're solving a problem like this -- ask your self what is the larger ecosystem for your user and what other users exist in it.
+The next time you solve a problem like this, consider the larger ecosystem for your user and the other users who exist.

 Thought exercise: